AndreiRaducanu/zoom_bot/README.md

 # zoom_bot
-Client to login for attendence
+Client to login for attendance